 Typically, workers' compensation claims are pursued through the administrative process and not the civil court system.
 Until the administrative process has been completely exhausted and all parties have taken every possible step to settle a claim, you won't be able to appeal your benefits award.
 Workers must appeal to a workers' compensation board or s specially nominated court.

 Only after you have satisfied all processes and procedures can you seek relief in the civil court system.
 To make sure you are fully aware of your rights, it is important that you retain the services of a work injury attorney who is familiar with the workers' compensation system in California and knows how to seek other avenues of compensation to maximize recovery for injured workers.

 How a Work Injury Lawyer Can Help

 When you are injured on the job, it may not always be clear to you if you should pursue a workers' compensation claim, file a third-party lawsuit, sue your employer or take multiple approaches.
 If you require assistance in determining your next steps, our experienced Los Angeles work injury lawyers can help you.
 Our attorneys know that the aftermath of a work injury can be an extremely trying time for workers and their families.
 Not only are injured workers facing financial and physical challenges, but also tremendous emotional stress.
 We are here to help you.
-Call Greenberg & Ruby LLP at (323) 782-0535 to obtain more information about pursuing your legal rights.
+Call Greenberg and Ruby injury Attorneys at (323) 782-0535 to obtain more information about pursuing your legal rights.